-MTS plans to deploy 5G base stations on low-orbit satellites for direct signal transmission to smartphones.
-The project, which is expected to be implemented by 2030, aims to provide communication in remote regions of Russia.
+MTS plans to place 5G base stations on low-orbit satellites to directly transmit signals to smartphones.
+The project, which is scheduled to be implemented by 2030, aims to provide communication in remote regions of Russia.

 The base stations will operate using Non-Terrestrial Networks (NTN) technology in Direct-to-Cellular (DTC) mode, which will allow providing mobile communication where there is no terrestrial network coverage.
 In 2024, MTS received permission to use the necessary frequencies.

 The company intends to go through three stages: creating a test station, testing it, and launching several satellites.
 Full coverage will require between 200 and 5000 satellites, and investments may exceed 300 billion rubles.
-MTS is considering the possibility of creating a consortium to implement the project.
+MTS is considering creating a consortium to implement the project.

 beeline. chose a different path.
 Their system involves installing special satellite terminals on ordinary terrestrial cell towers.
 This solution is suitable for places where it is impossible to lay a fiber optic cable to the base station.